Chatlada-Nina/BKK-Coffee-Corner/TESTING.md

 torage'` to the settings.py file to ensure `HTTPS` is used instead of `HTTP` and eliminate the console warnings for Cloudinary-hosted images.

 - During testing the functionalities on each page, I found that the contact form isn't handled incoming POST request from the contact form.
 To solve this, I write the POST handler in the view, and save the submitted data to the database.
 (Followed the steps from Challenge: Handle the form POST request- I Think Therefore I blog from CI learning platform and modified as the site needed.)
 Lastly, I checked the admin panel to ensure that the contact request has been saved and the confirmation pop-up displayed properly.

+- One of my users report that when he clicked Edit button on his review, he must scroll down to see the existing review which makes it not so good UX.
+To improve this, I have created a JS functionality to make it scroll down automatically when user clicked Edit both on Reviews and comment section.